 - ClickToFlash is a Safari extension that selectively blocks Flash elements on websites unless you choose to activate them yourself.

 - Fugu is a lightweight FTP/SFTP client, perfect for those who only do occasional file transfers and don’t feel like paying for Transmit.
 It has not been updated in some time, but it works.

 - GlimmerBlocker is a highly flexible ad-blocker that can also be configured to disable intrusive website enhancements and scripts.

-- OnyX is a utility for advanced system maintenance and tweaking hidden settings.
+- OnyX is a utility for advanced operating system maintenance and tweaking hidden settings.

 - smcFanControl adds an indicator to the menubar that monitors your computer’s core temperature and fans, and also allows you to manually boost your fan speed for quick cooling.

 - The Unarchiver unpacks and decompresses files in virtually any format you throw at it.